WorldVistA/VistA-CCDA-Generator/README.md

 # VistA-CCDA-Generator

-This VistA CCD-A Generator project is for Health Level 7 (HL7) Clinical Document Architecture (CDA) XML-based patient data output for exchange from World Vista systems.
+This VistA CCD-A Generator project is for Health Level 7 (HL7) Clinical Document Architecture (CDA) XML-based patient data output for exchange from World Vista systems running on linux with supplemental info for other systems.

 # Pre-Installation Requirements